cadovid/ai-driven-avatar/README.md

 - `python src/opengym -m` : It runs the normal operation of the environment adapted as an Gym environment in **manual** operation.
 Under this mode, information on the status, actions and rewards obtained by the user is provided.
 - `python src/opengym -r` : It runs the normal operation of the environment adapted as an Gym environment in **random** operation.
 Under this mode, information on the status, actions and rewards obtained by the algorithm with a fully random policy is provided.
+- `python src/opengym -c` : It runs the normal operation of the environment adapted as an Gym environment in **controlled** operation.
+Under this mode, information on the status, actions and rewards obtained by the algorithm with a is provided.
+Here the policy is defined by means of a **rule-based behavioural system** to test the efficiency of other reinforcement learning algorithms with respect to a classical system.
 - `python src/opengym -a <algorithm-name> -t` : It runs the **training** of the **selected algorithm** under the adapted Gym environment.
 Currently, only the PPO algorithm (`ppo`) is adapted for execution.
 The training can be performed in vectorised form by adding the optional argument `--vecenv`.
 - `python src/opengym -a <algorithm-name> -e` : It runs the **evaluation** of the **selected algorithm** under the adapted Gym environment.